-This is a trip report.
+This is a trip report from May 2016.
 I am not going to include details of visa requirements, visa types, or how many days you will be permitted to stay in Thailand.
 Visa rules and regulations change frequently in Thailand, I will only include details of my own visa situation.

 For up to date information regarding your own visa requirements please refer to the Thailand Ministry of Foreign Affairs website or consult a local visa agency such as Five Star Visa in Pattaya.